hongchengzhu/Lombard-VLD/README.md

 # Lombard-VLD
-Official emplementation of Lombard-VLD (IEEE S\&P 25)
+Official implementation of Lombard-VLD (IEEE S\&P 25)

 ## What we provided